 Acceptance testing evaluates whether a software system meets specified business requirements and user expectations before its deployment.
 It involves validating the software’s functionality, usability, performance, and compliance with predefined acceptance criteria or user stories.
 Typically conducted by end-users, stakeholders, or quality assurance teams, acceptance testing aims to confirm that the software is ready for production release and aligns with business objectives.

-21. How do you prioritize testing activities in Agile development?
+21. What criteria are used to prioritize testing activities in Agile development?

 Ans:

 In Agile, prioritizing testing activities revolves around understanding user stories and their business impact.
-We prioritize based on risk, focusing first on critical functionalities or areas prone to defects.
+Prioritization is based on risk, focusing first on critical functionalities or areas prone to defects.
 Continuous communication with stakeholders helps align testing efforts with changing project priorities.
 Automated regression tests are prioritized to ensure core functionalities remain stable, while exploratory Testing targets new or complex features early in the sprint.

 22. What is the purpose of Smoke Testing?